Alcoholism Rehab Center in Idaho

 - Dangerous activities while drinking

-If a doctor or mental health professional diagnoses a person with an alcohol use disorder, they will also recommend an alcoholism rehab center for treatment.
+If a doctor or mental health professional diagnoses a person with an alcohol use disorder, they may also recommend mental health services and a place to receive treatment.

-People who attend an alcoholism rehab center typically receive various types of addiction therapy.
+If you struggle with substance abuse there are treatment options.
+People who attend rehab for substance abuse treatment typically receive various types of therapy.
 Depending on the severity of AUD, they may need medication-assisted treatment (MAT).

-Once a person completes detox, they enter treatment.
-Many alcoholism rehab center programs are continuum-of-care programs.
+Many rehab programs are continuum-of-care programs.
 This means you either step down or up, depending on your needs.
-A person with severe addiction may start with inpatient treatment, while someone with a mild addiction may start in an outpatient program.
+Inpatient programs are effective for severe addiction, while someone with a mild addiction may start in an outpatient program.

 The types of treatment programs include:

-Working with a therapist is a big part of treating alcoholism.
-During therapy sessions, a person begins to understand their relationship with alcohol and learns ways to cope without it.
-Various therapies can also help manage co-occurring mental health disorders.
+Working with a therapist is a big part of treating substance use disorders.
+Substance abuse and mental health can be treated simultaneously to improve the recovery process.
+So it’s useful to search for a recovery center that has mental health services.
+During therapy sessions, you begin to understand your relationship with substance use and learn ways to cope without it.
+Various therapies can also help manage a co-occurring mental health disorder.

-- Motivational enhancement therapy – Motivational therapy helps you build confidence and motivation to stop drinking
+- Motivational interviewing therapy – Motivational therapy helps you build confidence and motivation to stop drinking

-Family therapy – Family therapy helps you become aware of the damage you caused to your family, rebuilds a healthy family unit, and may prevent substance abuse in the younger generation.
+- Family therapy – Family therapy services help you become aware of the damage you caused to your family members, rebuilds a healthy family unit, and may prevent substance abuse in the younger generation.

-The FDA has approved three medications for use in alcoholism rehab centers.
-Many people reduce cravings and maintain their recovery on these medications.
+The FDA has approved three medications for substance use disorder treatment centers.
+Many people reduce cravings and maintain their recovery with these prescription drugs.
 However, not everyone needs or benefits from these medications.

 - Naltrexone – reduces alcohol cravings.